Vichy France: Terminology

 Metropolitan/continental France under German occupation (Germans occupied the southern zone starting in November 1942 – Operation Case Anton).
 The green zone was under Italian administration.

-Personal flag of Philippe Pétain as Head of State of Vichy France (Chef de l'État Français) The seven stars symbolize his Marshal's rank, and the haft of the labrys is designed like a marshal's baton.
+Personal flag of Marshal Philippe Pétain as Head of State of Vichy France (Chef de l'État Français).
+The seven stars symbolize his Marshal's rank, and the haft of the labrys is designed like a marshal's baton.

 After the National Assembly under the Third Republic voted to give full powers to Pétain on 10 July 1940, the name République française (French Republic) disappeared from all official documents.
 From then on, the regime was referred to officially as the État Français (French State).
 Because of its unique situation in the history of France, its contested legitimacy and the generic nature of its official name, the "French State" is most often represented in English by the synonyms "Vichy France"; "Vichy regime"; "government of Vichy"; or, in context, simply "Vichy".

 The territory under the control of the French State was based in the city of Vichy, in the unoccupied southern portion of Metropolitan France.
 This was south of the Line of Demarcation as established by the Armistice of 22 June 1940.
-It also included the overseas French territories, such as French North Africa, which was "an integral part of Vichy", with antisemitic policies implemented in Vichy France also being implemented here.
+It also included the overseas French territories, such as French North Africa, which was "an integral part of Vichy", with antisemitic policies implemented in Vichy France also being implemented there.
 This was called the Unbesetztes Gebiet (Unoccupied Zone) by the Germans, and known as the Zone libre (Free Zone) in France, or less formally as the "Southern Zone" (zone du sud) especially after Operation Anton, the invasion of the Zone libre by German forces in November 1942.
 Other contemporary colloquial terms for the Zone libre were based on abbreviation and wordplay, such as the "zone nono", for the non-occupied zone.